 ShockStop Stem Options Guide

-We also have shims available for 26.0 mm and 25.4 mm handlebar sizes.
+But, in the case that you have a smaller diameter handlebar, we also have shims available for 26.0 mm and 25.4 mm handlebar sizes.

 - 25.4 mm is common on bikes with flat handlebars